Drilling techniques

 AUGER DRILLING

-The hollow auger is a spiral drill with a hollow inner pipe that is closed off at the bottom with a lockable lid, which can be raised using a cable.
-At the reached depth we take a sample with the help of a ram cutter or a cutting box.
-Optionally, we install a sampling tube through the hollow auger.
-Since the hollow auger actually works as an Archimedes screw and a large quantity of soil material is raised during drilling, this method is not suitable for tracing profiles.
+Hollow auger drilling uses a spiral drill with a hollow inner pipe that is closed off at the bottom with a lockable lid.
+We take a sample at the reached depth with the help of a ram cutter or a cutting box, and we can optionally install a sampling tube through the hollow auger.
+However, since the hollow auger raises a large quantity of soil material during drilling, this method is not suitable for tracing profiles.

-Finally, Sialtech can carry out cased auger drilling, in which the continuous flight auger drills through a casing.
-The casing is lowered at the same time as the auger.
-This technique is used to drill through a contaminated soil stratum and when percussion drilling is not possible such as in the case of clay soils and soils above groundwater level.
+Finally, cased auger drilling is a technique in which the continuous flight auger drills through a casing that is lowered at the same time as the auger.
+This technique is used to drill through a contaminated soil stratum and when percussion drilling is not possible, such as in the case of clay soils and soils above groundwater level.